 Clinical field education is integral to the Speech@NYU learning experience, and our program ensures you receive the face-to-face, hands-on training you need to become a well-rounded and versatile SLP.

-The clinical field training component comprises five in-person experiences: two on-campus immersions at NYU’s New York City campus, and three field placements at clinical sites near your area.
+The clinical field training component comprises five in-person experiences: two on-campus immersions at NYU’s New York City campus, and three field placements at faculty-approved clinical sites.
 You’ll work with a dedicated field placement specialist to identify sites that meet NYU’s high academic standards and provide diverse learning opportunities.

 Recognize the nature of speech, language, hearing, communication, and swallowing disorders and their differences, including etiologies and characteristics.